Unity (Gear VR) Getting Started

 Adding the VR Camera

-Because the avatar has a default height of 170 cm, we must raise our VR camera rig to the same height.
+Because the avatar has a default height of 170 cm, we should raise our VR camera rig to the same height.

 - Delete Main Camera from your scene and then drag OVRCameraRig from OVR > PreFabs.